livewire/livewire/docs/javascript.md

 ### The `commit` payload

 When an action is performed on a Livewire component in the browser, a network request is triggered.
-That network request contains one or many component's and various instructions for the server.
+That network request contains one or many components and various instructions for the server.
 Internally, these component network payloads are called "commits".

 The term "commit" was chosen as a helpful way to think about Livewire's relationship between frontend and backend.
 A component is rendered and manipulated on the frontend until an action is performed that requires it to "commit" its state and updates to the backend.